What happens in Vegas?

-The funny part though, is snow.
+The funny part, though, is the snow.
 That period in Vegas was hot.
 We enjoyed the heat so much.
-Whereas in Denver, Colorado people had to bear with the record high cold since 1982.
+Whereas in Denver Colorado, people had to bear with the record high cold since 1982.
 When we approached the Broomfield area, it was all white.
 Our garage and garden were white.

 It was time to face the snow with a shovel.
 Sounds of slot machines were bartered with the sound of our shovels that were cleaning snow out of the garage road.
 It seemed like our jackpot was to get inside the house as soon as possible and have our hot chocolate shots.

-We were kings, pharaohs, pirates, criminals, dancers, singers and gamblers.
+We were kings, pharaohs, pirates, criminals, dancers, singers, and gamblers.
 And now we were call-center operators.
 This is the pure form of irony.
 We finished our lunch and went back to receiving tons of calls.
-As I talked on the phone, I imagined myself sitting with an after shower clothing on the bed.
+As I talked on the phone, I imagined myself sitting with after-shower clothing on the bed.
 I imagined the luxurious room number 47.
-I saw the gold plated interior with vanguard elevators taking me to the slot machines.
+I saw the gold-plated Interior with vanguard elevators taking me to the slot machines.
 I could hear the sound of coins and spinning reels.
 I could see the card decks flying around poker tables.
 The mug.
-My mug.
+My Las Vegas coffee mug.
 I would sip a good old tea in this mug and victoriously brag about the story of its capitulation.

 Telecom building did not have an art gallery and a creative botanic garden.
 It certainly lacked some stylish statues from Madame Tussauds.
 Our building had no lake in front of it that would dance to music.
 It was just a telecom building.
 It was just a reality.